![]() |

 Note: If the phone's software isn't working, all you have is an expensive paperweight.

-Common Causes: you dropped the phone, App glitches/bugs, carrier or during new software updates, malware.
+Common Cause: you dropped the phone, App glitches/bugs, carrier or during new software updates, malware.

 First Aid: If you are certain there is no moisture in the smartphone, simply plug it into a charger and perform a "power on" or "hard reset."
 Hard resets vary from phone to phone.
 For an iPhone, hold both the circular "home" button and power button for a minimum of 15 seconds.
-Many Samsung Galaxy mobiles have differing hard reset key functions, but the primary process is holding the power and volume keys for a period of about 10 seconds.
-Generally, following these simple steps after a tough drop will bring your phone back online.you can see here
+Many Samsung Galaxy mobiles have differing hard reset key functions, but the primary process is holding the power and volume keys for about 10 seconds.
+Generally, following these simple steps after a tough drop will bring your phone back online. you can see here

 Problem: Battery issues in smartphones